tryingsomestuff/Minic/README.md

 A simple chess engine to learn and play with.
 Code size shall not go above 2000sloc.
 Minic stands for "Minimal Chess".
-Minic is smaller than tspc but at least as strong.
+Minic is smaller than tscp but at least as strong.

 ## Strenght
 Quite poor for a chess engine but already way to strong for me !